0xl0key/0xl0key.github.io/content/posts/woff2/index.md

 We define a function `add_private_block` that takes as input a font file (`input_file`), an output file name (`output_file`) and the private data block (`private_data`) that will contain our shellcode.
 The font is loaded with the `TTFont` class.
 With `font.flavor` we force the file format to WOFF2.
 If no private data block is already present, the code creates a `WOFF2FlavorData` object and inserts the specified data into its `privData` attribute.
 Then we save the generated WOFF2 file.

-The full script is available on my GitHub: LINK
+The full script is available on my GitHub: https://github.com/0xl0key
 ## Loader Part

 The final part consists of writing a WOFF2 file parser to retrieve our shellcode and then using the WinAPI to execute our shellcode.